Skip to main content

 Metropolitan Drug Enforcement Network Team (MDENT)

-(Kanawha and Putnam counties)
+(Kanawha and Putnam counties.)

-Parkersburg Drug & Violent Crime Task Force
+Parkersburg Drug and Violent Crime Task Force

 (Wood, Pleasants, Wirt, Ritchie and Jackson counties)

-(Mercer, McDowell & Wyoming counties)
+(Mercer, McDowell and Wyoming counties)

 U.S. Route 119 Drug Task Force